ksu-cs-textbooks/cis400/content/D-milestones/11-web-milestone-2.md

 Price Filtering
 * -10 points each if the minimum or maximum price input is missing
 * -10 points if the filter functionality for of the price filtering does not work.

-Searching
-* -10 points if the search term input is missing
-* -20 points if the search functionality does not work

 UML Diagram
 * -2 points for every missing or incorrect class